Shyam-Has-Your-Anomaly-Mitigated/Emul/syntaxxxx.md

 empty dexing only needs `śiṣya<>` to get the scope of the guru
 <br>`śiṣya<><>` will escape into the scope of the gurus' guru
 <br>the most common śiṣya for this will probably be `[]` for `[]<>` & `[]<><>` & ETC
+<br>by getting the scope; I mean dexing, or getting the dex, or ETC